-• All students placed on an academic intervention programme are tested before and after the programme in order to assess the progress they have made.
-Once a student has been reassessed the decision is taken as to whether more support is needed or not.
+- All students placed on an academic intervention programme are assessed before and after the programme in order to ascertain the progress they have made.
+Once a student has been reassessed the decision is taken as to whether more support is needed or not. - Whole school data collections provide an opportunity for SLT and governors to review progress of students with SEN in relation to their predicted target grades.